mutaremalcolm/data_structures_and_algorithms_javascript/README.md

 ### Copy

 Copying an array is O(n) linear time.
 The computer first has to traverse each element in the array.
 Then it has to copy each element to the new array.
-In memory, the computer has to find a new block of memeory too store the new array.
+In memory, the computer has to find a new block of memory to store the new array.

 People will do this mistake during coding interviews by thinking that copying an array is O(1) constant time. this is because they think that the computer can just copy the memory address of the array.
 But this is not true.
 The computer has to copy each element to the new array.
 In memory, the computer has to find a new block of memory to store the new array.
 You just don't copy.